 Despite its size and complex dual federal and state legal system, the United States is a favourable forum for international arbitration.
 The country's federal and state arbitration statutes and decisional law reflect a strong public policy in favour of arbitration, especially international arbitration.
 Nowhere is this pro-arbitration policy more clearly expressed than in the Federal Arbitration Act (the "FAA") and the cases decided under the act, which together govern international arbitration in the United States.
 The FAA has three chapters.
-The first chapter of the FAA governs cases involving interstate or foreign commerce.
-The second chapter implements the New York Convention, which the United States signed in 1958.1 The third chapter of the FAA implements the Panama Convention, which the United States signed in 1978.2
+The first chapter governs cases involving interstate or foreign commerce.
+The second chapter implements the New York Convention, which the United States signed in 1958.1 The third chapter implements the Panama Convention, which the United States signed in 1975.2